cerlymarco/tsmoothie/README.md

 ## References

 - Polynomial, Spline, Gaussian and Binner smoothing are carried out building a regression on custom basis expansions.
-These implementations are based on the amazing intutions of Matthew Drury available [here](https://github.com/madrury/basis-expansions/blob/master/examples/comparison-of-smoothing-methods.ipynb)
+These implementations are based on the amazing intuitions of Matthew Drury available [here](https://github.com/madrury/basis-expansions/blob/master/examples/comparison-of-smoothing-methods.ipynb)
 - Time Series Modelling with Unobserved Components, Matteo M. Pelagatti